 The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Indiana Harbor Canal on December 2 and 8, 2012.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Indiana Harbor Canal on December 1, 2012.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective and thus subject to enforcement, for a limited duration of time on only two days.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be activated, and thus subject to enforcement, for only three hours on one day.
 Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
 The Captain of the Port can be reached via VHF channel 16.
 Before the activation of the zone, we will issue local Broadcast Notice to Mariners.